Prideful women tend to operate in a covert or overt manner.

 What are blindspots?

-We often enter into relationships and assume that we know our partners and ourselves very well.
-But we eventually realize that everyone has their own unique way of thinking, behaving, and communicating.
+When we enter into a relationship, it’s easy to assume that we know ourselves and our partners well.
+However, we eventually realize that everyone has their unique way of thinking, behaving, and communicating.

-According to Good Therapy: "A blind spot is a range of view that is blocked.
-It can be an area where a person fails to exercise judgment, awareness, or perspective.
-In a relationship, a blind spot can mean any area a person fails to recognize is impacting their relationship either in a negative way or as a needed growth area."
+Good Therapy defines a blind spot as an area where a person fails to exercise judgment, awareness, or perspective.
+In a relationship, a blind spot can refer to any area that a person fails to recognize as impacting their relationship either negatively or as a needed growth area.

-When people have a hard time communicating due to blindspots it can quickly turn into a heated argument.
-The tricky part is we don’t know when we are operating from a blindspot.
-We often blame the other person and focus on their wrongs because we aren’t able to see our own unhealthy behaviors accurately!
-Most of us have grown up seeing our unhealthy behaviors, so we subconsciously find it NORMAL.
+The challenge with blind spots is that they can lead to communication difficulties and heated arguments.
+The issue is we often don’t know when we are operating from a blind spot.
+Instead, we tend to blame the other person and focus on their wrongs because we aren’t able to see our unhealthy behaviors accurately.
+Many of us have grown up seeing our unhealthy behaviors, so we subconsciously view them as normal.
+Seeking the help of a therapist can assist in identifying blind spots and addressing unhealthy behaviors in a relationship.

 Most of us have grown up seeing our unhealthy behaviors, so we subconsciously find it NORMAL.